my practice (and how i got there)

 Exploration and reinvention

 As a musician I am always exploring.
 It’s part of my nature to choose very varying projects to work on, stick with it until it’s how I want it, then move on to something entirely different.
-Currently this means that I’m working on arranging and creating own music.
-The past year I have started to work with live electronics and I’m loving the creation process.
+Currently this means that I’m working with live electronics.
+The sounds and characters that electronic music can give are so different from the traditional repertoire, and I love the incredibly broad range this genre has.

 I’m an intuitive player – I play what comes to me and if I like it, I stick to it.
 This goes for ‘traditional’ classical music – for as far we can speak of that in the world of classical saxophone – but especially for contemporary genres.
-In my new concert program that will premiere in 2022 I combine new saxophone music with my personal explorations into developing my own material (including personal visual art!).
+I like to combine new saxophone music with my personal explorations into improvisational pieces (and maybe some own works).

 A little more back in time...